marcosaura/RA_RL/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite our article:

 ```bibtex
 @inproceedings{negre2025spatial,